wolfyzhang-github/git-template/readme.txt

 this is the first sentence.
 this is the second sentence.
-this is the third sentence.
+This is the third sentence.